Khaalex1/LIFI_Arduino/README.md

 A code was used for a simulation in SimulIDE while another (practically the same code) was used for a physical Arduino card.

+The tests in the simulation aswell as with the physical card, prove that the PPM modulation is a viable and easy technique to implement.
+However we must note that it is rather unprotected and that it is sensitive to external perturbations.

 Further explanations are provided in the report (in french).